Want to get ahead? Need to catch up? Take a Winter Class online!Register Today

 The College has made every effort to avoid scheduling complications for commuter students due to the hyflex model (an in-person class immediately followed by an online class, for example).

 We also understand the need for space for students to study and complete online coursework on campus, outside of classrooms and residence halls, and collaboration with classmates is an important part of the academic experience at Curry.
-Dedicated and appropriately socially distanced spaces have been identified for students to do online coursework, study together and complete group assignments:
+Dedicated and appropriately socially distanced spaces have been identified for students to do online coursework, study together and complete group assignments and will be announced prior to the start of the spring semester.

-Parking permits ($125/yr) have been ordered and will be available on August 10.
+Parking permits ($125/yr) can be obtained Monday through Friday (8:30 a.m. to 7:00 p.m.) at the Public Safety office.
 Although no cars will be ticketed during the first week of classes, we encourage you to request your parking permit as soon as they become available.
 Please keep in mind that your tuition bills must be settled in order to secure a parking pass.
 If you are planning to use public transportation to campus, we are looking at the hours of our T-Van shuttle that provides transportation from the Mattapan T-station to campus daily.
-A survey will be distributed next week for us to learn more about your plans so we can plan to best meet your needs.
+The shuttle will operate the same hours as the fall semester.

-All residential and commuter students have been onboard tested upon return to campus this Fall.
+All residential and commuter students will be onboard tested upon return to campus this Fall.
 The College also tested all faculty and staff (including resident vendors such as dining services, cleaning services and Bookstore services) as the semester commenced.

-Tests are being conducted in the Miller Field House using the nasal swab process.
+Tests will be conducted in the Katz Gymnasium in the Student Center using the nasal swab process.

 Importantly, the College’s daily health screen requirement further limits the presence on campus of individuals that may be symptomatic or may have been exposed to infected individuals.